LightxSolami/lightx/README.md

-# TrakorAi - Solana Token Monitor
+# LightX - Solana Token Monitor

-TrakorAi is a web-based application for monitoring new Solana tokens in real-time.
+LightX is a web-based application for monitoring new Solana tokens in real-time.
 It detects token creation events on the Solana blockchain and provides comprehensive information about each token, including safety scores, price data, and market statistics.

 ## Features